michaelbolanos/home-assistant-door-sensor/README.md

 ## Overview
 This automation manages an alarm system based on the status of the rear door sensor and a bypass button.
 It ensures that the alarm triggers when the rear door is opened unless the bypass mode is active.

 This system was created to **monitor individuals who may be at risk of unknowingly exiting a door**.
 It provides an additional layer of security without modifying an existing home or commercial alarm system.
-This alarm can be used **only during daytime hours** for a **specific door**, avoiding the need to tamper with an overall security system.
+This alarm can be used **at any time** for a **specific door**, avoiding the need to tamper with an overall security system.

 ## Hardware Components Used
 - **Shelly Button 1** – Used to toggle the alarm bypass mode.